Surviving Disney Cruise Embarkation Day (What You Need to Know)

 *Update- Due to the Covid pandemic, Disney Cruise Line is requiring guests to upload a selfie style photo to their account during online check-in.

-The cast member checking you in will also give you your Key to the World cards and your bracelets for the youth clubs.
+The cast member checking you in will also give you your Key to the World cards and your bracelets for the kids club.

 Once you have completed check-in, you will wait in the terminal until your boarding group number is called.